siid123ck/DAI/README.md

 ### Transparency and Verification:
 - All transactions and weather data are recorded on the Ethereum blockchain, providing transparency and trust in the claims process.

+## Example Scenario:
+- A farmer in a specific region purchases an insurance policy for their crop, contributing 10 DAI as a premium.
+- The Chainlink VRF oracle provides real-time weather data to the smart contract.
+Suppose heavy rainfall exceeding a predefined threshold occurs during the crop season.
+- The smart contract detects the adverse weather event and triggers an automatic payout to the affected farmer.
+The payout amount is based on the coverage amount specified in the policy (e.g., 100 DAI).
+- The farmer receives 100 DAI as compensation for the crop loss caused by heavy rainfall.

+## Benefits:
+- Farmers are protected against unpredictable weather conditions.
+- The use of oracles ensures reliable and tamper-proof weather data.
+- Smart contracts automate the insurance process, eliminating intermediaries.
+- Transparent and efficient claims process on the blockchain.